achristmascarl/rainfrog/README.md

 currently unstable**; use with caution, and check out the [known issues](#known-issues-and-limitations) section for things to look out for!

+the postgres driver can also be used to connect to other databases that support the postgres wire protocol, such as AWS Redshift. however, this functionality is not well tested. in theory, the mysql driver should be able to do the same for databases that support the mysql protocol. check each database's documentation for compatability.

 ## disclaimer

 this software is currently under active development; expect breaking changes,